 There was also a disco at the weekend.
 The restaurant offered all manner of functions.
 Weddings and parties were held upstairs.
 Talk about making a property work hard in lots of different ways to generate money!

-To this day, I still encourage the businesses I work to have as many revenue streams as possible.
+To this day, I still encourage the businesses I work with to have as many revenue streams as possible.
 This allows both profitability in the short-term and long-term stability and growth.

-Lesson #2: Hire your weaknesses
+Lesson #2: Hire to your weaknesses

-The business had hundreds of staff.
+My dad’s business had hundreds of staff.